 Not everyone can travel full time.
 It may seem like it and some months it certainly feels like it, but we don’t travel full time.
 We both hold full time jobs; Tim has 30 vacation days per year plus government holidays and I have 5 weeks plus 11 company holidays.
 We’d love to be able to travel full time and are diligently working toward that goal, but for now, we have to make travel a priority in our already hectic lives.
 Many of you often ask how we find the time to travel as frequently as we do, and honestly many of our travels happen over short breaks.
-We’ve compiled this Traveler’s Guide to Short Breaks to help you get a little more travel in your own life:
+We’ve compiled the Luxe Adventure Traveler’s Guide to Short Breaks to help you get a little more travel in your own life:

 Short Breaks Tip 1: Plan, plan, and then plan some more.